adaltas/node-nikita-docs/src/md/usages/registry.md

 ---
 title: Action Registration
+description: Registration API: register and access actions by names
+keywords: registry, API, actions
 sort: 3
 ---

 # Action Registration

+## Introduction

+The registration API allows actions to be registered and access by names.
 To write an action commonly involves writting a function and schedule it for execution by using the `call` action:

 ```js
 require('nikita')